Lakeview High School (Connecticut)

 Lakeview High School, formerly Wamogo Regional High School is a public school in Litchfield, Connecticut.
 It serves grades 9 through 12.
-It is the public high school for the surrounding towns of Morris, Warren, and Goshen.
-Additionally, students from the towns of Litchfield, Torrington, Terryville, Plymouth, Harwinton, Burlington, and Thomaston can attend if they applied to the Agriculture Education Program for high school students only.
-Wamogo Regional Middle School was located in the same facility and served grades 6 through 8.
+It is the public high school for the surrounding towns of Litchfield, Morris, Warren, and Goshen.
+Additionally, students from the towns of Torrington, Terryville, Plymouth, Harwinton, Burlington, and Thomaston can attend if they applied to the Agriculture Education Program for high school students only.
+Wamogo Regional Middle School was located in the same facility and served grades 7 through 12.

-Wamogo was founded in the 1950s.
+Wamogo was founded in 1955.
 Its name was a portmanteau stemming from the towns Warren, Morris, and Goshen, where the 'Wa' is for Warren, the 'mo' is for Morris, and the 'go' is for Goshen.